How Is That Possible?

 MATTHEW 5:19_and shall teach men so…

 A hypocrite is a professing Christian who lives contrary (including influence) to the principles and teachings of the Bible.
 In other words, to be a Christian who is void of salt and light.
-The hypocrite will not cause anyone to thirst for truth – salt contaminated by the lures of the world and lost savor.
-No weary traveler will find the path to freedom through the darkness of a hypocrite.
+The hypocrite will not cause anyone to thirst for truth: salt contaminated by the lures of the world.
+No weary traveler will find the freedom path through the darkness of a hypocrite.

 You may not believe you are accountable for your influence.
 If someone makes a poor decision because of your influence, it is no different from your direct teaching.
-Everyone is responsible for their decisions – they can’t blame anyone else.
-But you are accountable for your contributing influence.
+Everyone is responsible for their decisions.
+You are also accountable for contributing influence.
 And this is Jesus who says there will be a consequence.

 Your call to be salt and light includes your influence.
 Contribute a salty-lit-up influence!